tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DS-Authentication.md

 * The authorization must include the authentication response.

 ### Benefits of our solution
-Regardless of how you integrate with our 3DS Authentication solution, you have the following benefits.
+When using the Authentication Service featured by **PayU Hub** (2-calls Authentication flow), you have the following benefits.

 * PayU is connected to a 3DS server (MPI), you don't need to do it by your own.
 Less providers & contracts!
 * You control and decide when to authenticate a transaction.